openzipkin/zipkin/README.md

 ### Docker Images
 Released versions of zipkin-server are published to Docker Hub as `openzipkin/zipkin` and GitHub Container Registry as `ghcr.io/openzipkin/zipkin`.
-See [docker](./docker) for details.
+See [docker](docker) for details.

 ### Helm Charts
-Helm charts are available at https://zipkin.io/zipkin-helm.
+Helm charts are available via `helm repo add zipkin https://zipkin.io/zipkin-helm`.
 See [zipkin-helm](https://github.com/openzipkin/zipkin-helm) for details.

 ### Javadocs